-- 1. If there are two possible attachment holes in your clutch pedal arm, in most cases you will use the hole that the factory original pushrod would have used.
-If you are not sure which hole this is, please consult a factory service manual.
-Otherwise, use the hole that best lines up with the pushrod coming out of the master cylinder.
-On some applications, the pushrod actually connects to a bracket that is welded or bolted onto the pedal.
-Again, consult a factory service manual if needed. - 2.
-Adjust rod end position to achieve proper pedal height with master cylinder clutch push rod EXTENDED ALL THE WAY OUT.
-If the master cylinder is not fully extended when the pedal is at rest, the master cylinder can be difficult to bleed, and can overextend the CSC and cause it to fail.
+- 2. Adjust rod end position to achieve proper pedal height with master cylinder pushrod EXTENDED ALL THE WAY OUT.
+If the master cylinder is not fully extended when the pedal is at rest, the master cylinder can be difficult to bleed and can overextend the CSC and cause it to fail.
 Make sure the pushrod travels in and out of the master cylinder in a straight line and does not contact the firewall, mount block, or backing plate at any point during its travel.
-When the desired pedal height is achieved, tighten the jam nuts on the pushrod and rod end. - 3.
+When desired pedal height is achieved, tighten locknuts on pushrod and rod end. - 3.
 Assemble shoulder bolt through rod end on master cylinder pushrod. - 4.
 Assemble plastic spacer sleeve to shoulder bolt, if needed.
 It may go in between the rod end and clutch pedal OR on opposite side of clutch pedal from the rod end, if it lines up better when it is against the pedal.
-Tighten to 6 lb.-ft. - 5.
+Attach with washer and lock nut.
+Tighten to 6 ft.-lbs. - 5.
 Note: You may have to loosen the brake light switch bracket to insert the bolt.
 In some applications, a small adjustment of the switch position may be required to clear the bolt head. - 6.
-DO NOT pump the pedal until fluid is added to the reservoir.
+DO NOT depress the pedal any more than necessary before fluid is added to the system.
 DOT 4 BRAKE FLUID STRONGLY RECOMMENDED.